DFG-SPP Program 1803

 The four reasearch clusters of the Earth Shape project.

-EarthShape research will be conducted in the Chilean Coastal Range that features one of Earth’s most spectacular vegetation gradients and is controlled by climate ranging from hyper-arid to humid temperate.
+EarthShape research is conducted in the Chilean Coastal Range that features one of Earth’s most spectacular vegetation gradients and is controlled by climate ranging from arid to humid temperate.
 It is a natural laboratory to study how biology and topography interact.
 This latitudinal gradient allows for a “space for time approach” aiming at understanding how the climate change predicted globally can induce biota changes that in turn drive landscape formation.
 The field area focuses on the non-Andean part of Chile, and avoids the complexities of formerly glaciated landscapes.
 It is already well-investigated in terms of neotectonic activity by the German-led IPOC (Integrated Plate boundary Observatory Chile) program. http://www.ipoc-network.org/

 EarthShape shall bring together an consortium of different scientific disciplines in the Geosciences, Ecology, Soil Sciences, Hydrology, Microbiology, and Geography to work on a common problem of human relevance.
 The new and innovative aspect of this Priority Program is the integration of different Bio- and Geoscience communities that work on different time scales.
 Emphasis is placed on non-anthropogenic geomorphic processes.
 The project has a strong collaboration with leading Chilean scientists from several disciplines.

 The Deutsche Forschungsgemeinschaft awards priority programs like this to provide a community -driven mechanism for research on the cutting edge of Science.
 The program aims to fund large research programs with multiple institutions with an emphasis on collaborative science between disciplines.
 Participation in the project is subject to submission of individual projects at the Deutsche Forschungsgemeinschaft.
-A call for proposals will appear in late summer 2014.

 Andean mountain topography formed by interactions between climate, tectonics, and biology.